TuringLang/AdvancedMH.jl/README.md

 ## Metropolis-adjusted Langevin algorithm (MALA)

-AdvancedMH.jl also offers an implementation of [MALA](https://en.wikipedia.org/wiki/Metropolis-adjusted_Langevin_algorithm) if the `ForwarDiff` and `DiffResults` packages are available.
+AdvancedMH.jl also offers an implementation of [MALA](https://en.wikipedia.org/wiki/Metropolis-adjusted_Langevin_algorithm) if the `ForwardDiff` and `DiffResults` packages are available.

 A set of `init_params` are required. `x->` within the `MALA` struct takes the gradient computed at the current sample.